Little Kinnakeet Life Saving Station

 Although there were no actual major battles fought right on Hatteras Island is not without having its own history of being involved in wartimes.
 During the Civil War, the Confederates constructed two forts east of the inlet: Fort Hatteras and Fort Clark.
 Both these forts were attacked and surrendered to the Federal forces in 1861 and are now just bare beach.

 It is also possible that the citizens of Hatteras Island may have been the closest non-military United States participants during World War II.
 Hatteras Island residents were not allowed to burn their home's lights during the evenings because German U-boats that were patrolling just off the island would use the lights from the island to silhouette and torpedo the allied cargo ships.
 Few people are aware that some German spies were actually apprehended on Hatteras Island and eventually executed.
-Did you know that there was also a secret radar tower and radio station on the west side of Buxton that was critical to the war effort?
+There was also a secret radar tower and radio station on the west side of Buxton that was critical to the war effort!